Redlands Unified School District: District Growth

-The first official Redlands "Junior High" school building was opened in 1921 adjacent Redlands High School.
-E. M. Cope Middle School, founded in 1957, is named after Edward Mitchell Cope, local business owner and founder of the Redlands chapter of the Red Cross, who also donated land to build the Community Hospital.
-The Redlands Junior High School site closed in 1966.
+In 1921, the first Junior High school was the re-purposed Lowell Elementary, adjacent Redlands High School on Citrus Avenue.
+E. M. Cope Middle School, founded in 1957, is named after Edward Mitchell Cope, local business owner and founder of the Redlands chapter of the Red Cross, who also donated land to build the local Community Hospital.
 Clement Middle School opened in the fall of 1962.
 It's named after former Redlands educator and early Redlands Superintendent Henry G. Clement.
 Moore Middle School opened as Moore Junior high school in the fall of 1966, named after the Moore family, owners of the local Daily Facts newspaper from 1895 to 1981.
-Beattie Middle School opened in 2004, named after the first teacher at Lugonia Elementary school, U of R alumni, founding faculty at the University of the Philippines in Manila, Superintendent of San Bernardino County schools and local historian, George W. Beattie.
+The Redlands Junior High School site closed in 1966 and its classrooms were added to Redlands High School and re-named "north campus".
+Beattie Middle School opened in 2004, named after the first teacher at Lugonia Elementary school, University of Redlands alumni, founding faculty at the University of the Philippines in Manila and Pomona College and dean of Manila Junior College, Superintendent of San Bernardino County schools and local Redlands historian, George W. Beattie.

+Redlands had a Lincoln Elementary School, opened July 1, 1980.
+The elementary school closed in 1989.
+The campus became Orangewood (Continuation) High School.
+The continuation school was previously operating out of the district offices since 1966.
+Orangewood is the districts only continuation high school.
+Clement Middle school once functioned as Redlands High School's "Freshman Campus", between 1994 and 1997 due to overcrowding at the school districts only high school, RHS.
+RUSD would go on to build two additional high schools, Redlands East Valley High School in 1997 and Redlands Citrus Valley High School in 2009.
+Clement returned to its original name with middle school students once REVHS opened.
+Judson & Brown Elementary was also named after Redlands founders Edward G. Judson and Frank E. Brown, opened in 2006.

 The Redlands eAcademy is a RUSD on-line school.
 The school features a blended learning environment and serves grades K-12.
-The school opened in August 2013.
+The virtual school opened in August 2013.